TejBhat/TejBhat/README.md

 ## About Me

-I like to Walk, Think, Code
+I like to walk, think, and code.

 ## My Skills